 Bhutan is one of India's closest neighbours and offers an array of spectacular views and activities to tourists.
 But if you'd thought that Bhutan was a hard country to access, think again.
 It can be easily located through a multitude of transportation options and below, we bring to you the simplest and most convenient of the lot, the road trip.

-The route we've traced begins at various points in West Bengal, India and ends at Thimpu, Bhutan.
+The route we've traced begins at various points in West Bengal, India and ends at Thimpu, Bhutan to travel to Bhutan by road

 There are three points where you can cross over the Indian border and into Bhutan.
 These are Gelephu, Samdrup Jongkhar and Phuentsholing.
 The first two are connected to the Indian state of Assam.
 Here in this article, we've focused on the third route, which means entry through the Jaigaon-Phuentsholing point in the border that West Bengal shares with Bhutan.
 This is the simplest and most convenient route to take, and you can quickly reach the Bhutanese capital of Thimpu from Phuentsholing within a few hours.